 On the other end of the spectrum, we have traditional pasture farming or grass fed cows.
 These cows are raised on their natural diet of grass in a low stress environment.
 Most ranchers run one cow per 5 to 40 acres to ensure that one animal has sufficient grass to graze on.
 The result is healthy cows, living in balance with nature and no need for antibiotics or hormone supplements.
 In turn, their meat is healthier for you.
 Pasture raised grass fed beef is leaner than grain fed beef, and higher in omega 3 fatty acids, conjugated linoleic acids (CLA), Vitamin E and Beta Carotene.

 A growing body of research suggests that many of the health problems associated with eating beef are really problems coming from corn or grain fed beef.
 Despite the evidence, the U.S.D.A.’s grading system continues to reward grain or corn fed beef.
 These meats are described as highly marbled meat.
 The highest USDA “grades” of beef are those with the highest amount of inter-muscular fat, the worst type of fat for you to consume.
-This notion promotes the corn feeding of cows because people are instructed to rely on the U.S.D.A.’s grading system when judging beef quality.
+You should be mindful and not rely on the U.S.D.A.’s grading system when judging beef quality.

 In Australia, and on my numerous trips to the States, I found that restaurants do not always know if they serve grain or grass fed beef.
 Firstly, they are always surprised when I ask, and secondly, the answer always comes back as ‘possibly grain fed’.
 If they don’t know, it is most probable they serve grain fed.
 If the butchers and restaurants you regularly visit only have or serve grain fed, ask them if they know where their meat is coming from, and if they could source grass or pasture fed beef instead.

 The more people are made aware and the more the demand, the healthier the food that is served, and the healthier YOU.